 What Does Federal Law Say About Multiple ESAs?

-The ADA Recognizes That People May Need More Than One Emotional Support Animal
+The FHA Recognizes That People May Need More Than One Emotional Support Animal

 Federal law explicitly recognizes that individuals may require more than just one emotional support animal.
 For example, if one of your pets helps you with anxiety and another pet helps you stay active (which benefits depressive symptoms), both emotional support animals are deemed necessary to your mental health.

-The ADA Says Your Request Must Be Possible To Accommodate
+The FHA Says Your Request Must Be Possible To Accommodate

 What Does The Department of Housing Say About Multiple ESAs?